saifeemustafaq/mentorship/cohort_1/jsakshi1228@outlook.com/Sakshi_Jain_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 Window Azure has different SLA’s for compute and storage.
 For compute, there is a guarantee that when a client deploys two or more role instances in separate fault and upgrade domains, client’s internet facing roles will have external connectivity minimum 99.95% of the time.
 Moreover, all of the role instances of the client are monitored and there is guarantee of detection 99.9% of the time when a role instance’s process is not runs and initiates properly.

+## Date: May 23, 2020

+> ### Today I learned:-
+> 1. _Up-time_
+> 2. _Down-time_
+# Up-time
+## Uptime is the amount of time that a cloud service hosted by a cloud provider is accessible to end users.
+## It says when a computer is working or available and is used as measure of the operating system’s stability or reliability.
+In this time, the machine may be left unattended and it will not crash.
+## Without knowing uptime, it may be hard to understand a service’s value.
+* Example, when a machine has been operational for three weeks continuously, it can be referred to having a three-week uptime.
+* Cloud hosting gives you almost perfect uptime and great flexibility.
+* An uptime of 99.95% still results in over 4 hours of systems unavailability each year.
+* __While, negotiating cloud uptime in a cloud storage service-level agreement (cloud storage SLA), organizations should evaluate the following items:__
+1. How fast will the system work when it is up and running?
+2. What is the guaranteed uptime percentage?
+3. What timeframe is the vendor using for its uptime guarantee?
+4. Is scheduled maintenance included in the cloud uptime guarantee?
+5. Does guaranteed uptime require changes to the customer's infrastructure?
+6. What happens if the service goes down?
+7. What are the penalties if the cloud provider doesn't meet its cloud uptime requirements?

+# Down-time
+## Downtime or outage duration refers to a period of time that a system fails to provide or perform its primary function.
+## The reliability, availability, recovery, and unavailability are related concepts.
+## Unavailability is the proportion of a time-span that a system is unavailable or offline.
+This is usually a result of the system failing to function because of an unplanned event, or because of routine maintenance
+* Downtime analysis (DTA) is an essential part of plant operations management as it provides a powerful tool which enables a better understanding of the underlying issues that affect plant availability and rate loss.
+* DTA enables identification and quantification of lost production capacity by accurately collecting data and measuring actual overall output against theoretical or rated capacity.
+* __Benefits of Downtime analysis are:__
+    * Maximizes return on assets
+    * Reduces unplanned stoppages and production slowdowns
+    * Identifies common equipment failures
+    * Compares existing and past performance
+    * Identifies areas for improvement